SAP-samples/teched2025-CA261/exercises/troubleshoot/README.md

    ![model error](./images/model-error.png)

-   - If the Claude 4.5 model is unresponsive or not generating results and throws above error.
-Switch model to the `anthropic-claude-4.0-sonnet` model in the Cline panel.
+   - If the Claude 4.5 model throws Invalid API response error.
+Change model to the `anthropic-claude-4.0-sonnet`.
-   - To do this, open the Cline panel, select **Model**, and choose `anthropic-claude-4.0-sonnet`.
    - Retry your task.
+   - If the issue still exists, try with model `anthropic-claude-3.7-sonnet` or  `anthropic-claude-3.5-sonnet`.

-   - If the issue still exists, then you can close the current Cline task.
+   - If the issue still exists, then you can close the current Cline task and change model to `gemini-2.5-pro`.

    ![close task](./images/close-task.png)

-   - Start a new task and re-enter the prompt from excercise to continue.

 ---